raghebbenhamouda/CloudCertNotes/README.md

 - Enable event driven programming
 - Integrate with Lambda for real-time computing
 - Necessary for Cross-Region Replication

+## DynamoDB Global Tables

+- Make a DynamoDB table accessible with low latency in **multiple-regions**
+- Active-Active replication
+- Applications can **READ** and **WRITE** to the table in any region

+## DynamoDB –Time To Live (TTL)

+- Automatically delete items after an expiry timestamp

+## DynamoDB - Indexes

+- High level: allow to query on attributes other than the Primary Key

 ## DynamoDB Security